attraclab/zmoab_uros_utils/README.md

 **Note** You many need to make sure what is your `/dev/tty***` for AT_ZMOAB_ROS01 board, and change that on the command above.

+This node is needed all the time, so please keep this node running as it is.

 ![](images/at_zmoab_ros_microros_start.png)